spsquared/SPARK_Future-Engineers_2023/README.md

 ***

-# Uploading & Using SPARK-Util tools
+# Uploading Programs

 Make sure you have gone through the [Jetson Nano setup](./ASSEMBLY.md#jetson-nano-setup) steps and set your static IP, have some form of sshfs, and created the program directory.
 To upload the program, simply copy the contents of the "Program" into the remote directory. **Do not delete the previous directory; you will have to re-install packages!**

+***

 # Software Documentation

 ## Operating System

 We used the Jetson Nano's existing operating system, which is Ubuntu 18.04 with Jetpack.
 It has been changed to text-only mode to remove the unneccesary GUI.
-We also added a startup script ([see "Board Setup" in Assembly.md](./ASSEMBLY.md#board-setup-sshfs-and-static-ip)) to run the program on startup, which waits for a button press before running the program.
+We also added a startup script ([see "Board Setup" in ASSEMBLY.md](./ASSEMBLY.md#board-setup-sshfs-and-static-ip)) to run the program on startup, which waits for a button press before running the program.

+***

 ## Programming Language